 Post-Processing Infrared Photos

-Bear in my that all digital IR images will need a little bit of a tweak in editing software to get an effective result.
-More detailed information can be found here.
+All digital IR images will need a little bit of editing to get an effective result.
+More information on editing IR images well can be found here.
 You can also capture IR photos using your smartphone.
 Check out this article!